‘Crazy Bernie’ & 8 Other Nicknames That Trump Gave To His Political Opponents

 As the election season preceding the 2020 presidential contest heats up, the rhetorical knives are being sharpened on both sides of the aisle in preparation for what promises to be a contentious race.
-And hot on the heels of Sen. Bernie Sanders (I-VT.) announcing that he is officially throwing his hat in the ring – and not incidentally, raising over $4 million in small donations within hours of the announcement – President Donald Trump has revamped an old nickname for him: “Crazy Bernie” as reported in the Hill.
+And hot on the heels of Sen. Bernie Sanders (I-Vermont) announcing that he is officially throwing his hat in the ring – and not incidentally, raising over $4 million in small donations within hours of the announcement – President Donald Trump has revamped an old nickname for him – “Crazy Bernie” as reported in the Hill.

-Ironically, Trump dusted off that name for Sanders the day after former ethics czar for the Bush II administration called Trump “not well at all mentally,” as reported in the Inquisitr.
+Ironically, Trump dusted off that name for Sanders the day after former ethics czar for the George W. Bush administration described Trump as “not well at all mentally,” as reported in the Inquisitr.

-It’s a favorite pastime of the president, handing out scathing nicknames to his opponents as he plays to the press for any advantage, whether it be in his real estate business, reality television shows, or in the political arena.
-And while some have likened his use of demeaning nicknames to a form of bullying, he is nevertheless still prolific at naming people who seem to have gotten under his skin.
-If you count media figures, U.S. and foreign politicians, and organization, Trump easily has a list of over 100 nicknames he has used at one time or another.
+It’s a favorite pastime of the president to hand out scathing nicknames to his opponents as he plays to the press for any advantage, whether it be in his real estate business, reality television shows, or in the political arena.
+And while some have likened his use of demeaning nicknames that may seem like bullying, he is nevertheless still prolific at naming people who seem to have gotten under his skin.
+If you count media figures, U.S. and foreign politicians, and organizations, Trump easily has a list of over 100 nicknames he has used at one time or another.
 Here are a few favorites.

 1. Crazy Bernie

-Certainly Trump is referencing the imagery of the wild-haired, rumple-suited Vermont Senator here, going as he does against the grain of most carefully-coiffed modern politicians.
+Certainly, Trump is referencing the imagery of the wild-haired, rumple-suited Vermont Senator here, going as he does against the grain of most carefully-coiffed modern politicians.
 But while Sanders’ ideas like Medicare for All, a $15 minimum wage, and economic justice were once considered wild-eyed, these days they are polling as more and more sane to the mainstream voter.

 2. Crooked Hillary, Nasty Woman

 Trump had a field day in 2016 referring to Democratic opponent Hillary Clinton by “Crooked Hillary” and “Lyin’ Hillary,” among other nicknames.
-But the Clinton camp, in the great American political tradition of taking your opponent’s disparaging name for you and embracing it, latched onto “Nasty Woman,” which ended up on t-shirts and banners.
+But the Clinton camp, in the great American political tradition of taking your opponent’s disparaging name for you and embracing it, latched onto “Nasty Woman,” which ended up on T-shirts and banners.

 3. Lyin’ Ted